 Nandita feels it has been a slow process, but taking control of her personal and business finances has made her more confident in achieving her dreams.

-The Basis community has robust conversations for businesswomen, including a separate thread for entrepreneurs.
+The Basis community has robust conversations for businesswomen, especially on the Circle Entrepreneurs.
 Sign-up on the Basis app to reach out to more like-minded financially independent women.